joshuacc/sleepless-eye/notes/overview.md

 ### Aurora Nocturna Fairchild - Antagonist

-Note: Her middle name should not be revealed to the reader until the reveal of her true nature.
+Note: Her middle name should not be revealed to the reader until the revelation that she is the villain.

 - **Age:** 22
 - **Religion:** A form of occultism that is a more overtly demonic version of theosophy/anthroposophy/The Hermetic Order of the Golden Dawn